Skip to content

 Access control requires zero extra configuration

-Whiteboard access is inherited from the task's permission model no separate share link to generate, no whiteboard specific permissions to manage.
-Adding someone to the task automatically gives them the right level of access to the whiteboard without any additional action.
+Whiteboard access is inherited from the task's permissions, no separate share link to generate.
+Adding someone to the task grants it.

 Version history turns the canvas into a living document